 As an occupational therapy practitioner, I recognize play as a meaningful part of life for all individuals.
 Play is a way in which a person […]

-by Ethan Bryan I am relatively art illiterate.
-I know the Mona Lisa and Monet’s Water Lilies and Warhol’s soup cans, though I’m not sure exactly why the soup […]
+I am relatively art illiterate.
+I know the Mona Lisa and Monet’s Water Lilies and Warhol’s soup cans, though I’m not sure exactly why the soup cans are considered […]

 Volunteering is a way to give back to my community, to serve something greater than myself.
 It is important to make a difference in my […]